 A BMV investigator tells a true story of someone who drilled a hole right through the plastic covering on the odometer to roll the odometer numbers back.
 Obviously he got caught, but most "roll backs" are more sophisticated.There are some things you can check to see of the odometer is correct.

-Click here form for information on Odometer Tampering.
+Click here for more information on Odometer Tampering.

 When purchasing a used car it's best to have a mechanic look at it.
 Even if you are spending less than $1,000 on the car, a mechanic's inspection could save you money.